openedx/edx-documentation/en_us/install_operations/source/credentials/test_credentials.rst

    generate a certificate.
 You may have to allow on-demand certificate generation for the course.

-   For more information, see :ref:`opencoursestaff:On Demand Certificates`.

    For more information, see :ref:`opencoursestaff:Checking Student Progress and Issuing Certificates`.

 .. _Configure Credentials Acceptance Tests: